DevoInc/azure-eventhub/README.md

 ![alt text](resources/step_19.png)

-Fill and select the corresponding values according to requirements and save your configuration.
+Fill in and select the corresponding values according to requirements and save your configuration.

 ![alt text](resources/step_20.png)

 Now you should start to retrieve events from Azure Active Directory.

 # Links